Coffeelot/cw-racingapp/README.md

 ```
 These are randomized upon server start (~5 seconds after script start/restart).
 You can modify how many of these are added in the Bounties Options.
 If your auth type has the `handleBounties` auth you should be able to re-roll the bounties from the bounties menu.

+### RacingApp Crypto [RAC]
+RacingApp has a built in crypto system tied to the racing user.
+To use this you can set your payment methods to `'racingcrypto'` and it will use the custom Racing Crypto System instead of your core payment system.
+The crypto is tied to a racinguser, so make sure you have a way to buy one of those with normal money if you don't want to have racing masters handle your users.

+The system allows for buying, selling and transfering.
+There's a fee for selling (can be customized).

+Want to use the Racing Crypto from other script?
+Check out [Adding Racing Crypto To Other Scripts](#Adding-Racing-Crypto-To-Other-Scripts)

 ### User Management
 The script offers user management now.
 We've moved away from the basic/master fob and instead users are saved in the database.
 To swap your user, open the racingapp and press the cog-icon to open the settings.